GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	persisted events will not be deleted.
 When the plugin is started again, it will trigger all replications found under this directory.

+	For replication to work, is is important that atomic renames be possible from within any subdirectory of the eventsDirectory to within any other subdirectory of the eventsDirectory.
+This generally means that the entire contents of the eventsDirectory should live on the same filesystem.

 	When not set, defaults to the plugin's data directory.

 remote.NAME.url